 Regardless of the industry, and whether you are in the business of selling products or content, if you have a website there’s a pretty good chance that you will need to use stock photos from time to time.
-For this reason, having the best stock photography resources is nearly as vital as having access to the best website builders.
+For this reason, having the best stock photography resources is nearly as vital as having access to one of the best website builders.

 A recent study found that articles which featured a compelling and relevant image had 94% more views than articles without one.
-This is even more important for businesses that sell products online, as over two thirds (67%) of consumers deemed clear, high resolution images to be very important in their online purchase decisions.
+This is even more important for businesses that sell products online, as over two thirds (67%) of consumers deemed clear, high-resolution images to be very important in their online purchase decisions.
 They’re so important, in fact, that most respondents reported that a quality image has a bigger impact on their purchase decision than a full description, customer rating, or even the product information.

 The problem is, the cost of original photos through websites like Shutterstock or Getty Images can be prohibitively expensive, and having your own photo shoot can be even more so.
 And on the most popular stock photography sites, many of the most photos have already been used countless times before.
-This why you need to arm yourself with a well researched list of the best websites out there today, to find high quality, original, and—most importantly—free stock photos.
+This why you need to arm yourself with a well-researched list of the best websites out there today, to find high quality, original, and—most importantly—free stock photos.

 With a library of well over one million photos, Pixabay is one of the largest free stock photo collections that’s currently available.
 They have over 30,000 photographers who are actively contributing new content on a daily basis.
 Pixabay’s collection not only includes photos, but also illustrations, videos, and vector graphics.
 Due to the diversity of videos and images, this site is very popular with advertisers, authors, bloggers, graphic designers, and journalists.